JJ27biza/PyVideo/README.md

 # PyVideo
 This Programm is a reproductive where you can add, remove videos and issue videos in chromecast and device compatible.
-The version compatible is 3.12 of Python.The subtiles don´t working whitout IMAGEMAGICK_BINARY
+The version compatible is 3.12 of Python.
 # Requeriments
+ Install Python version 3.12
  Install requeriments <br>
  pip install -r requirements.txt <br>
  Install ImageMagick to work with subtitles <br>